 When Should I Call the Doctor?

-• infant younger than 3 months old with a rectal temperature of 100.4°F (38°C) or higher
+• younger than 3 months old with a rectal temperature of 100.4°F (38°C) or higher

-• older child with a temperature of higher than 102.2°F (39°C)
+• 3 months or older with a temperature higher than 102.2°F (39°C)

 • has lasting diarrhea or repeated vomiting